Perhaps, you have already adopted a bunny or planning for getting one.

 Sniffing

-It means your bunny may be annoying with something.
+It means your bunny may be annoyed with something.

 Grunts

-Grunts Mean angry.
-May be biting you.
+Grunts Mean anger.
+I may be biting you.
 So be careful and watch out.

 Honking

 It is a sign of hotness.
-We have especially seen in the un-neutered male.
+We have especially seen this in the un-neutered male.

 Shrill scream